 When I work with people in Horse Facilitated Learning or in other contexts, I primarily use my intuition.
 When clients try to connect with a horse or verbally describe a situation for me, I can intuitively feel when there are activated emotional states in the client’s body.
 I cannot feel what these states precisely contain, but I can guide the person to direct their own attention into the emotional state anchored in the body, and thereby achieve contact to this emotional state.
-In these moments, I have the same experience that Peter Levine describes when he helps his clients with healing trauma.
 When I help clients to become aware and feel an emotional state, they experience flow in the place in the body where I sensed their emotions.
 In that situation, the horses are an enormous help in the healing process.

 Here is my guide to how emotions can be handled: